swup/fragment-plugin/README.md

           name: "overlay",
         },
         {
+          // Rule 3: Between user detail pages
-          from: "/user/:user", // can also be a string for simple cases
+          from: "/user/:user", // can also be a string for simple cases like this
           to: "/user/:user",
-          fragments: [".user-overlay__content"],
+          fragments: ["#user-overlay__content"],
           // if we omit the name, this rule be applied immediately, without animation },
         // ...